abuna1985/abuna1985/README.md

 **Adam Abundis | Senior Front-End Engineer | Stopping Technical Chaos and Building Code That Lasts**

 I am a Senior Front-End Engineer specializing in React, Vue, TypeScript, and Modern Testing with Vitest.
 My mission is stopping high-stakes technical chaos and mentoring developers to build code that lasts.
 I focus on creating stability through sound architecture and reliable systems.
+I am learning AI and Astro to build faster, more accessible sites and using Vercel to simplify production deployments.

 **Technical Stack**
 - **Frameworks:** React, Vue, Astro, Next.js